Siberian serial killer cop convicted of dozens more murders

 - Covered his tracks -

-Prosecutors have described Popkov as having "a pathological attraction to killing people" but he was ruled sane enough to stand trial.
+Prosecutors on Monday described Popkov as having "a pathological attraction to killing people" and "homicidal mania with sadistic elements," but he was ruled sane enough to stand trial.

-Investigators had suspected a policeman was behind the crime because of the way the killer carefully covered his tracks.
+Investigators had suspected a policeman because of the way the killer carefully covered his tracks.

 The murders took place while he was a serving police officer and after he left the force in 1998.